anupampadey71/NucleusTeq-internship/README.md

 # NucleusTeq-internship
-This repsoitry is uploading my training and internship work at nucleus teq
+This repository is uploading my training and internship work at NucleusTeq.

 # Employee Management System